KUUU

 KUUU (92.5 FM, "92.5 The Beat") is a radio station licensed to South Jordan, Utah, serving the Salt Lake City metropolitan area.
 Owned by Broadway Media, the station primarily broadcasts a Rhythmic adult contemporary format during the daytime hours, but transitions to a rhythmic contemporary-based playlist during the evening and overnight hours.
 The station's studios are located in Downtown Salt Lake City and its transmitter site is located southwest of the city on Farnsworth Peak in the Oquirrh Mountains.

-KUUU broadcasts in HD Radio, carrying simulcasts of sister stations KYMV and KEGA on its HD2 and HD3 subchannels.
+KUUU broadcasts in HD Radio, carrying simulcasts of sister stations KYMV and KNAH on its HD2 and HD3 subchannels.
 In turn, KUUU is simulcast on the HD3 subchannel of sister station KUDD.

 History

 The station was launched on September 1, 1979, and adopted its callsign KTLE on September 10.
 On May 19, 1982, it was modified to KTLE-FM.
 On May 9, 1997, it was slightly changed to KTKL.